Yingi/BabyBoo-NFT/README.md

 The nft was deployed on the polygon chain

-It also contains a frontend visualiser written in react
+It also contains a visualiser written in react

 First: